Yumeji Takehisa: Later life

 The 1923 Great Kantō earthquake was a pivotal event in Takehisa's career.
 He documented the devastation of the disaster in a series of illustrations; however, the earthquake ruined his business, and it was a setback he did not recover from for several years.

 Takehisa and Oyo moved in together to a residence outside of Tokyo in 1924; however, Oyo broke off their relationship the next year.
 Takehisa left Japan to travel to the United States on 7 May 1931 during the decline of the Taisho Democracy and the rise of the militarist government.
 His intention in the United States and later Europe was to gain a larger understanding of Western art trends in order to create an art institute in Japan, a goal he never achieved.
 He traveled throughout Europe in 1933.
-In Berlin he lectured twice a week at the art school of Bauhaus expressionist Johannes Itten.
+In Berlin he lectured twice a week at the art school of Johannes Itten, a Swiss expressionist associated with Bauhaus.

-Takehisa returned to Japan later in 1933, disturbed by the rise of Nazism that Takehisa deemed to share characteristics of the militarists he left behind in Japan.
-Several months after being admitted to a sanatorium in Nagano Prefecture, Takehisa died on 1 September 1934 at the age of 49.
+Takehisa taught Japanese Painting in Germany from February to June 1933.
+Troubled by the rise of Nazism, which reminded him of the Japanese militarists, Takehisa returned to Japan later in 1933.
+He died in the early morning of 1 September 1934 at the age of 49, several months after being urgently admitted to a sanatorium in Nagano Prefecture.
 He is buried in Zōshigaya Cemetery in the Ikebukuro area of Tokyo.

 Significance, style, and themes

 At an early stage in Takehisa's life his intention was to become a poet.
 A 1918 poem of his titled "Yoimachigusa" gained appeal throughout Japan.
 By then he had already ventured into the visual arts that he would become well known for, beginning with illustrations that were published in magazines in 1905.
 His first exhibition of Nihonga paintings was displayed at the Kyoto City Library in 1912.

 Takehisa's depictions of female characters with large eyes had a significant influence on the incipient shōjo manga genre, evident in the work of influential manga artists such as The Rose of Versailles creator Riyoko Ikeda.
 He also heavily influenced Koshiro Onchi, the father of the sōsaku-hanga movement.
-The mangaka Mako Tamaki published the fictionalized 9 volume biographical manga Romance in Super Jump between 1997 and 1999 and the 2 volume sequel Miya's Love in Oh Super Jump between 2000 and 2001 about his life up to his death, released in English by Beaglee.

 During his time lecturing at the Bauhaus art school, Takehisa took on 10 students for a Japanese painting course, for which he wrote The Concept of Japanese Painting, a handwritten guide to the various styles of ink wash painting that was translated into German.
 The guide expressed the importance of lines in Japanese art rather than planes and the philosophy that lines are representative of the linear nature of inner thought.